TaskarCenterAtUW/TDEI-template-datasvc-ts/README.md

 # Introduction
-Data service micro-service helps TDEI system to query information specific to the GTFS pathways.
+Data service micro-service helps TDEI system to query & persist the information specific to the GTFS pathways.

-# Getting Started
+## Getting Started
-The project is built on top of NodeJS framework.
+The project is built on NodeJS framework.
 All the regular nuances for a NodeJS project are valid for this.

 ## System requirements
 | Software | Version|